colineablin/kr1920/Project.md

 :calendar: 2019-2020

 ## Introduction
 The enigma of __The new surf World champion__ is an enigma made by ourselves.
-In this enigma, you have to find who is the new surf world champion thanks hints.
+In this enigma, you have to find who is the new surf world champion with some hints.
 You have 4 nationalities, 4 first names, 4 last names and 4 figures.
-Each surfer has of course a first name, a last name, a nationality and he has realized one figure.
+Each surfer has of course a first name, a last name, a nationality and has realized one figure.

 ## Enigma of the new surf World champion :
 * __Before the Beginning of the competition__

-Here comes the final step of surf worldcup competition.
-Four countries are representated by one surfer.
+Here comes the final step of the surf worldcup competition.
+Four countries are represented by one surfer each.
-Who will be the next world champion one year after Mr Ferreira ?
+Who will be the next world champion the year after Mr Ferreira ?
 Our bets are on the american surfer !
-But let's see, the last worldchampion is still there to defend his title !
+But let's see, the last world champion is still there to defend his title !
 Let's go for the competition and let's see !

 * __After the End of the competition__